Dr. Ashley Helton, Principle Investigator

 Follow Ashley on Twitter @AquaBGC

-Click here for Google Scholar and here for CV.
+Click here for Google Scholar.

-Madeline Kollegger, PhD Student
+Madeline Kollegger, PhD Candidate

 Madeline's PhD research focuses on salt marsh restoration and biogeochemistry.
 Madeline is part of an EPA-funded project on coastal wetland restoration along the Connecticut coast.